hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

 const tokenContractId = result.result // Unique ID for this asset exchange contract in TokenNetwork
 ```

-To query whether the assets are locked or not in any network, use following query function:
+Wherever the lock status of the asset is required in your application, you should insert a query function call as follows:
 ```typescript
 const contract = <handle-to-fabric-application-chaincode>;
 // Below contractId is the ID obtained during lock const isLocked = AssetManager.isAssetLockedInHTLCqueryUsingContractId(contract, contractId)
 ```

-Now to claim the asset using the secret text (pre-image of hash) `s`, add following code snippet:
+Wherever a participant (either 'Alice' or 'Bob' in this example) needs to claim a locked asset using the secret text (pre-image of hash) `s` in your application, insert the following code snippet (*Note*: typically one would insert this in event callback functions or in functions that are polling the ledger to monitor whether the asset is locked in favor of a given recipient):
 ```typescript
 const hash = HashFunctions.SHA512();    // Create Hash instance of one of the supported Hash Algorithm hash.setPreimage(s)                     // Set Pre-Image s